asqwerty666/acenip/doc/XNATACE.md

             curl -f -b "JSESSIONID=57B615F6F6AEDC93E604B252772F3043" -X PUT "http://detritus.fundacioace.com:8088/data/subjects/XNAT_S00823?gender=female,dob=1947-06-07"

-    but is intended to offer a Perl interface to updating subject data
+    but is intended to offer a Perl interface to updating subject data.

+    Notice that _field_ could be a comma separated list but you should fill _value_ with the correpondent list.

 - xget\_sbj\_demog